rixx/books.rixx.de/src/reviews/2020/the-diamond-age-or-a-young-ladys-illustrated-primer.md

 because I felt that the escalation route had not been prepared properly.
 It felt disjointed, awkward, dramatic for its own sake.
 And then the very final ending was just … what?
 I'm all for escalation (I like [The Laundry Files](https://books.rixx.de/reviews/2015/the-atrocity-archives) after all), but this felt random and not in a good way.
+Also, towards the end the propaganda was more than a slight annoyance – I really hate it when fiction tries to push a political agenda in a very transparent, clumsy, moralising way.
+The endgame boiled down to a barely-introduced conflict between the Feed and the Seed, two different philosophies regarding technology and matter production and it's hard to imagine a more heavy-handed political insert.

 I'm glad I read this book, but I'm not sure I'll read more Stephenson any time soon, especially since people tell me that his inability to stick the ending is typical.